 It’s making commercial sense for healthcare professionals, ie doctors and surgeons to have a personal website marketing their services.

-You may not know it, but people have a choice in what doctor that they want to use, even if it is under the NHS.
-In England most are used to just taking who is assigned to you, but you do have some choice.
+You may not know it, but people have a choice in what doctor they want to use, even if it is under the NHS.
+In England, most are used to just taking who is assigned to you, but you do have some choice.
 (Note that this was news to me).
 And in this brave new world of the internet people are going online to find their doctors and surgeons.

 According to a study conducted by Yext on how people search for physicians, they found that 76.3% of patients search for individual doctors (or surgeons), while only 29.9% search for facilities.

 People want a doctor that makes them feel like they are being taken care of and are in good hands.
 A doctor that cares about their individual needs…someone personable yet credible.
 And credibility matters.
 According to a web credibility study from Stanford, 75% of visitors make judgement calls on a company’s credibility based on the website’s design.
 And your design needs to make the right impression fast, as it takes a visitor only 50 milliseconds to form a first impression of your website.

 Bottom line, if your website doesn’t look credible, your visitors won’t think you are credible.
 And in the healthcare arena, nothing is more important than your credibility.

 We have created websites and brands for two surgeons who are looking to bolster their online presence, and in making these websites we have come away with some solid tips for healthcare professional websites.